olegtsvetkov/yii2-sentry/README.md

 It is highly recommended to blacklist all Yii's exceptions for 40x responses, because they are used for handling requests and doesn't indicate about problems of any kind.

-Out of the box component provides detailed information about request
+Out of the box component provides detailed information about request, such as:

+* Request Method
+* Request URL (including query string)
+* Request Headers
+* Request Body
+* Resolved route (goes to tags)
+* User ID for logged in
+* Visitor's IP address
+* Visitor's Cookies (with send default PII enabled)
+* App environment (taken from `YII_ENV`)
+* Stack trace for exception

+### Important nuance about LogTarget

+Bundled in Log Target will send **only one** message to Sentry per request.
+This message will be based on the log entry with highest severity level.
+All other entries will go to the extra field "logs" of message

 ## Advanced usage